Sara Escudero: Career

+In 2016 Escudero was the presenter of Sigueme el rollo on TenTv during 22 shows.
+From the end of 2016 to the beginning of 2017 she was a contributor to the television program Hazte un selfie on Cuatro, presented by Uri Sàbat and Adriana Abenia.
 From 2017 to the present, she is a collaborator in the TV show Cero en Historia on #0 de Movistar+ together with, Joaquín Reyes, Silvia Abril, J.J.
 Vaquero, Raúl Cimas y Patricia Conde.
 For now 5 seasons have been broadcast.
 In 2017, she published her second book Clericó with Circulo Rojo publishing house, together with the illustrator Sito Recuero.

-For 4 months she performed in the Pequeño Teatro Gran Via in Madrid with her humor show (monologue) SARA ES ...
+For four months she performed in the Pequeño Teatro Gran Via in Madrid with her humor show (monologue) SARA ES ...
 CUDERO.